Læsø: Climate, industry, and wildlife

 Together with Anholt, Læsø belongs to the Danish "desert belt"; during the summer months there is so little rain that streams and ponds partly dry up.

 In the Middle Ages, the island was known for its salt industry.
 The ground water can reach over 15 percent salt, and this was naturally concentrated in flat salt meadows during the hot dry summers.
 The final concentration, carried out in hundreds of salt kilns, consumed large amounts of wood.
 Eventually the island became deforested, sandstorms buried villages, and salt extraction was banned.
 Since the end of the 1980s it has been resumed on a small scale as an archaeological experiment and a tourist attraction.
+The traditional seaweed roofs on Læsø were constructed from the 17th century onwards, as a result of a lack of roofing material due to the salt industry; instead, the inhabitants started using eelgrass to cover their buildings.
+The cultural landscape, including the seaweed roofs, is recognised by being included on the Tentative List of World Heritage Sites since 2023.

 Læsø is home to unique styles of Danish traditional music.
 Most of it is not played any more but has been preserved through intense documentation and research in the 1980s and 1990s.

 The HVDC powerline Kontiskan crosses Læsø as overhead line.
 On Læsø, there is also a 160 metres (525 feet) tall radio relay mast.